At End of Life, Just BE

 Their life didn’t end when Jack was diagnosed with Alzheimer’s, it continues.

-At the wedding reception of his daughter, Jack offered this advice: More important than looking into each others eyes, is looking together in the same direction.
+At the wedding reception of his daughter, Jack offered this advice: More important than looking into each other's eyes, is looking together in the same direction.

 And together, Janet and Jack go forward.

 We thank Janet and Jack for participating in our Awareness Month Campaign.
-Please view their poster here, print it and post it at your work/library/recreation center.